MicrosoftDocs/azure-docs/articles/virtual-machines/image-version-managed-image-powershell.md

 ---
-title: Create an image version from a managed image
+title: Migrate a managed image to a Shared Image Gallery
-description: Learn how to use Azure PowerShell to create an image version from a managed image.
+description: Learn how to use Azure PowerShell to migrate a managed image to a image version in a Shared Image Gallery.
 author: cynthn
-ms.topic: howto
+ms.topic: article
 ms.service: virtual-machines
 ms.workload: infrastructure
-ms.date: 03/18/2020
+ms.date: 03/20/2020
 ms.author: cynthn

 ---

 # Create an image version from a managed image

-If you have an existing managed image that you would like to migrate into a Shared Image Gallery, you can create an image version from the managed image.
+If you have an existing managed image that you would like to migrate into a Shared Image Gallery, you can create an image version from the managed image and then delete the managed image.
+Once you have tested your new image version, you can delete the source managed image.

 An **image version** is what you use to create a VM when using a Shared Image Gallery.
 You can have multiple versions of an image as needed for your environment.
 Like a managed image, when you use an **image version** to create a VM, the image version is used to create new disks for the VM.
 Image versions can be used multiple times.